Vishal78626/Daily-Progress-Report/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 17-Mar-2022**
 <h3 align='center'>Solve Problem While deleting records</h3>
-<p align="justify">Yesterday I was exploring how to delete such payment entries which are linked with GL Entry.
-For that we need to go to Account Settings and Enable a checkbox Delete Accounting and Stock Ledger Entries on the deletion of Transaction and then all such Cancelled entries deleted normally.</p>
+<p align="justify">I'm exploring how to delete such payment entries which are linked with GL Entry.
+For this we need to go to Account Settings and Enable a checkbox Delete Accounting and Stock Ledger Entries on the deletion of Transaction and then all such Cancelled entries deleted normally.</p>

 <br>